awsdocs/aws-codebuild-user-guide/doc_source/use-proxy-server.md

   acl localnet src fe80::/10
   ```

    Add the following in place of the default ACL rules you removed\.
-The first line allows requests from your Amazon VPC\.
+The first line allows requests from your VPC\.
 The next two lines grant your proxy server access to destination URLs that might be used by AWS CodeBuild\.
-Modify the regular expression in the last line to specify Amazon S3 buckets or a CodeCommit repository in an AWS Region\.
+Edit the regular expression in the last line to specify S3 buckets or a CodeCommit repository in an AWS Region\.
 For example:
-  + If your source is Amazon S3, use the command acl download\_src dstdom\_regex \.\*s3\\\.us\-west\-1\\\.amazonaws\\\.comto grant access to Amazon S3 buckets in the `us-west-1` Region\.
+  + If your source is Amazon S3, use the command acl download\_src dstdom\_regex \.\*s3\\\.us\-west\-1\\\.amazonaws\\\.comto grant access to S3 buckets in the `us-west-1` Region\.
-  +  If your source is AWS CodeCommit, use `git-codecommit.<your-region>.amazonaws.com` to whitelist an AWS Region\.
+  +  If your source is AWS CodeCommit, use `git-codecommit.<your-region>.amazonaws.com` to add an AWS Region to an allow list\.

   ```
   acl localnet src 10.1.0.0/16 #Only allow requests from within the VPC